fangrouli/Document-embedding-generation-models/README.md

 1. Run DataPrep.py, enter the file directories of the original .tsv files of the train and test ultrabalanced PatentMatch dataset.
 2. Run TokGen.py, clearing of data and convert them to index tokens.
 3. Run ValidationSet.py, generate validation dataset from the training dataset.
+4. Run Baseline.py, evaluate the dataset and create the score.pt to keep logging model performance.
+5. Run any model from CNN.py, Transformer.py etc. according to need.

+### **Extra Files**
+parameters.py: Configuration files, as well as some universally used functions.
+ModelScore.py: The function for AUC score generation for model evaluation.

 (TBC)